 Oftentimes, daycares, schools and sports teams require proof of immunizations in order for your child to participate, so keeping up with their shots can help make sure they don’t miss out.
 The best way to ensure they’re ready to head back to the classroom or onto the field is by taking them to a back-to-school physical or scheduling a separate immunization-only appointment.

-How the vaccine schedule was created
+How the HealthPartners childhood immunization schedule is created

 Delaying or spacing out a vaccination schedule for your child